first-timers/app/README.md

 ### 🐶🎯⛳ The Motivation

-From our own experiences, we know the process of creating a pull request is the biggest barrier for new contributors.
+From our experiences, we know the process of creating a pull request is the biggest barrier for new contributors.
 We wanted to streamline the process to create very simple contributor-friendly issues to help onboard more people to become Open Source contributors for the first time.

 At Hoodie, we aim to become the most [welcoming Open Source community possible](http://hood.ie/blog/welcoming-communities.html).
 We joined forces with initiatives like [First Timers Only](http://www.firsttimersonly.com/) and [Your First PR](http://yourfirstpr.github.io/) to actively reach out to new contributors and create an environment where they feel encouraged and supported.